By José Alberto Hermosillo

 1969, a once-in-a-lifetime music affair called the Harlem Cultural

 Festival took place.
 It was when Woodstock grabbed all the headlines of the season.
 The black-music-theme event

-had little to no media coverage, and it was not even televised.
+had little to no media coverage and was not even televised.
 In the end, nobody knew such a fantastic series of concerts existed.

 |Harlem Cultural Festival, New York City.

 The event was recorded, but the material was lost for over 50 years.
-Until now, that unforgettable footage was discovered and put together effectively by the enthusiastic director Questlove.
+Until now, that fantastic footage was discovered and put together effectively by the enthusiastic director Questlove.

 |Director Questlove, Summer of Soul.

 The Harlem Cultural Festival drew a significant number of 300,000 euphoric and well-dressed black people who enjoyed every bit of the delights of Soul music in a peaceful party atmosphere.
 It was the day that many people felt free.

-The plethora of interviews with some of the attendees are eye-opening.
+The plethora of interviews with some of the attendees is eye-opening.
 The vivid recollection of those remarkable moments filled their hearts with joy.